 Watch our YouTube Channel

 Committed to Innovation

-Today, our charity is pursuing an ambitious strategy with the aim of becoming ‘The UK’s Leading Health and Social Care Charity’.
+Today, our charity is pursuing a daring strategy with the aim of transforming the lives of the people we support, our colleagues and the communities we live in.
 This has seen us create ‘The Golden Thread’ a pioneering programme of investment in person-centred thinking.
-This has seen us invest in offering genuinely specialist training for all of our 5000+ colleagues; employ Peer Reviewers – people we support who are trained to assess the quality of life that people lead in our services; and launch an active Voice Forum, which enables people we support to contribute to our local and national decision-making.
+This has seen us invest in offering specialist training for all of our 6000+ colleagues; employ Peer Reviewers – people we support who are trained to assess the quality of life that people lead in our services; and launch an active Voice Forum, which enables people we support to contribute to our local and national decision-making.

 We have also developed thriving local and national partnerships with care sector and community groups, to help enhance our services and sector, as well as offer new opportunities to our colleagues and the people we support.
-This includes us having an active involvement with national care and housing sector bodies such as National Care Forum, Association for Real Change (England and Scotland), VODG, ACEVO, SITRA and The Alliance.
-We also work closely with leading groups such as academic researchers, technology developers, football associations and creative groups, to develop exciting new programmes and initiatives.
+This includes us having an active involvement with national care and housing sector bodies such as National Care Forum, Association for Real Change (England and Scotland), and VODG.
+We also work closely with leading groups such as academic researchers, technology developers, rugby clubs, football associations and creative groups, to develop exciting new programmes and initiatives.

 We have been proud to be recognised for our high standards and ambitious approaches with hundreds of community and care sector awards, including at the National Dementia Awards, National Care Awards, 3rd Sector Care Awards, Laing Buisson Specialist Care Awards, and Scottish Care Awards.